deepgram/web-next/content/blog/posts/title-tbc-improve-conversational-ai-prompts-to-reduce-retry-rates/index.md

 ## In Practice

 This tutorial shows an overall approach for inferring the meaning of failed intent triggers, assuming that a user does not change their intent.
-To build this system out further, you should consider the common change in intent from interfacing with a bot to "speak to a human".
+To build this system out further, you should consider the common change in intent from interfacing with a bot to "speak to a human."

 You may also choose to do this after an interaction has ended rather than live, but you'll need to determine when a retry occurs.